mihirahuja1/Spotify-Artist-Region-Discovery/README.md

 # Artist Region Discovery!

   - Using Spotify's Top 200 Charts for 57 Countries, I have tried to come up with a way to predict where an artist's music can be appreciated and matches taste of people.
-  - Also included are some trend of world's listening behvaiour
+  - Also included are some trends of world's listening behvaior.
-  -

 ## The First Step is to collect Charts for all the countries where Spotify is available.
 There was some issue fetching the data fro 'Andora' so had to drop it eventually.